invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

     installed, it will print out the version number.
 If it is version `3.9.1` or higher, you meet requirements.

-    !!! warning "If you see an older version, or you get a command not found error"
+    !!! warning "If you see an older version, or get a command not found error"

         Go to [Python Downloads](https://www.python.org/downloads/) and
         download the appropriate installer package for your platform.
 We recommend